-- 1 Issues in the design of cohort studies understand the - - 3 Analysis of cohort studies - 4 calculate the basic measures (relative risk, attributable risk etc - 5 appreciate its strengths and weaknesses.
+1 issues in the design of conort studies understand the differences from a CCS,

+2 Potential bias in cohort studies

+3 Analysis of cohort studies

+4 calculate the basic measures (relative risk, attributable risk etc

+5 appreciate its strengths and weaknesses.

-- □ losses to follow-up. - Cohort members may; die, Migrate, Change jobs or - Refuse to continue to participate in the study.
+- A major source of potential bias in cohort studies is due to: losses to follow-up. - Cohort members may; die, Migrate, Change jobs or - Refuse to continue to participate in the study.
 In addition, losses to follow-up may be related to the - exposure, outcome or both.
-For example, individuals who develop the outcome may be less likely to continue to participate in the study. - The degree to which losses to follow-up are correlated with exposure and outcome will lead to serious bias in the measures of effect of exposure and outcome - A major source of potential bias in cohort studies arises from - □ The degree of accuracy with which subjects have been classified with respect to their exposure or disease status. - Differential misclassification can lead to an over or underestimate of the effect between exposure and outcome
+For example, individuals who develop the outcome may be less likely to continue to participate in the study. - The degree to which losses to follow-up are correlated with exposure and outcome will lead to serious bias in the measures of effect of exposure and outcome - A major source of potential bias in cohort studies arises from - The degree of accuracy with

+The degree of accuracy with which subjects have been classified with respect to their exposure or disease status.

+Differential misclassification can lead to an over or underestimate of the effect between exposure and outcome